devrath/studious-ds-adventure/collection/Strings/Programs/ValidParenthesis/README.md

 ## 📺 `Problem statement`
-Here we are given a string that contains only brackets as part of expression, We need to parse the parenthesis and let us know if it is valid.
+Here we are given a string that contains only brackets as part of the expression, We need to parse the parenthesis and let us know if it is valid.

 ## 📟 Output
 ```